kdzwinel/betwixt/README.md

 If you want to capture traffic coming from a single terminal use `export http_proxy=http://localhost:8008`.

 For HTTPS instructions, see [this doc](docs/https.md).

+## Contributing

+All contributors are very welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) fore more details.

 #### License [MIT](LICENSE.md)